Minimally Invasive Total Knee Replacement

 A unicompartmental, or partial, knee replacement is designed to reduce pain and repair functional problems in the knee when only one section is damaged.
 The unicompartmental procedure is only available to osteoarthritic patients who have arthritis affecting one compartment of the knee.

-The three primary compartments of the knee include the medial (inside) compartment, the lateral (outside) compartment and the patellofemoral (front) compartment, which is located between the kneecap and thighbone.
-To spare the healthy, normal functioning portion of the knee, advanced surgical techniques used by Dr. Hoffman and Dr. Tuvi Mendel, allow for only the damaged portion of the knee to be replaced.
+The three primary compartments of the knee include the medial (inside) compartment, the lateral (outside) compartment, and the patellofemoral (front) compartment, which is located between the kneecap and the thighbone.
+To spare the healthy, normal functioning portion of the knee, advanced surgical techniques used by Dr. Hoffman and Dr. Tuvi Mendel allow for only the damaged portion of the knee to be replaced.
 The unicompartmental knee replacement only replaces one compartment, leaving the healthy cartilage and bone in the other areas intact.
-It can often result in a faster recovery time, minimized pain and less blood loss.
+It can often result in a faster recovery time, minimized pain, and less blood loss.